Pre-kindergarten: Cultural values and childcare options

 Children of immigrants represent the fastest growing US population.
 Asians and Latinos are the two largest racial groups.
 Like all families, immigrants have choices when pursuing childcare options.
 Cultural differences shape childcare choices, such as attitudes towards early academic development.
 These differences help explain certain irregular childcare options.
 Compared to Latino immigrant groups, Asians are more likely than Latinos to enroll their children in pre-kindergarten programs due to the inclusion of academics.
-The focus of pre-academic, school readiness is important to Asian parents.
-Latino immigrant parents by contrast generally opt for more informal childcare options, such as parental, relative or non-relative in-home care.
+The focus of pre-academic school readiness is important to Asian parents.
+Latino immigrant parents generally opt for more informal childcare options, such as parental, relative or non-relative in-home care.
 This is due in part to the opinion that academic skills are to be taught through formal instruction after children enter primary school.
-While Latino families value the acquisition of academic skills, the in-home childcare choice is a reflection of the importance of cultural and linguistic values and traditional family dynamics.
+While Latino families value the acquisition of academic skills, the in-home childcare choice reflects the importance of cultural and linguistic values and traditional family dynamics.
 Parents with limited English proficiency are more likely to choose parental or in-home care instead of pre-kindergarten programs.